-The purpose of the present work is to apply the Bethe-Salpeter (BS) equation to investigate the possibility of the $D_s\bar{D}_s$ system existing as a bound state when the contributions of $\phi$ and $J/\psi$ meson exchanges are considered.
-We will further investigate the partial decay widths of the possible $D_s\bar{D}_s$ bound state.
+The purpose of the present work is to apply the Bethe-Salpeter (BS) equation to investigate the possibility of a $D_s\bar{D}_s$ bound state when contributions from $\phi$ and $J/\psi$ meson exchanges are considered.
+We will further investigate the partial decay widths of a possible $D_s\bar{D}_s$ bound state.

 This work is organized as follows.
-In Sec. \ref{BS}, we will review the basic BS formalism for the system of two pseudoscalar particles.
+In Sec. \ref{BS}, we review the basic BS formalism for a system of two pseudoscalar particles.
 The formalism for the partial decay widths of the $D_s\bar{D}_s$ bound state to $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ final states will be presented in Sec. \ref{Deacy formalism}.
-The numerical results will be presented in Sec. \ref{Num}.
-A brief summary will be given in the final section.
+Numerical results are presented in Sec. \ref{Num}.
+A brief summary is given in the final section.